Planning the best places to visit in Edinburgh? Check out the things to do in Edinburgh, Scotland.

 Other streets, called closes, branch off from the Royal Mile.
 You can spend an afternoon wandering around, window shopping and discovering hidden corners and excellent restaurants.

-Read: The complete guide to Scotland
+Read: The travel guide to Scotland

 The Scotch Whisky Experience